htcondor/htcondor/docs/admin-manual/directories.rst

     for a job to its subdirectory; the job's standard output and standard error streams are also logged here.
-Jobs will also almost always generate their output here as well, so the ``EXECUTE`` directory should provide a plenty of space.
+Jobs will also almost always generate their output here as well, so the ``EXECUTE`` directory should provide a plenty of space.  ``EXECUTE`` should not be placed under /tmp or /var/tmp if possible, as HTCondor loses the ability to make /tmp and /var/tmp private to the job.
+While not a requirement, ideally ``EXECUTE`` should be on a distinct filesytem, so that it is impossible for a rogue job to fill up non-HTCondor related partitions.